 THE “EARLY YEARS”…SMALL TOWN MN

 I’m a girl who grew up in very White Southern Minnesota.
-What I was told or insinuated at a young age were that Mexicans were bad.
-No one could ever tell me why they were bad, they were just bad.
+What I was told or insinuated at a young age was that Mexicans were bad.
+No one could ever tell me why they were bad; they were just bad.
 I found this rather ironic considering that many Hispanic-Latino people were Catholics and why would you not like someone who was Catholic?
-After all, that was the first question I was asked when I met a new friend at school was “where do they go to church?”
-And if they didn’t go to our church, there was a look of disappointment as “he/she wasn’t one of us”.
+After all, the first question I was asked when I met a new friend at school was “Where do they go to church?”
+And if they didn’t go to our church, there was a look of disappointment as “he/she wasn’t one of us.”

 I remember in junior high, a Black girl had moved to my town and was in my PhyEd class.
-I can’t remember her name, but I remember her big smile and liked her the minute I saw her.
-I befriended her, and thought, how cruddy would it be to move to a town – with pretty much all White people and be the only Black girl in our class??
-Pretty cruddy!
-I remember people saying, “her family must have come in with the plant”.
-All I know is that less than two weeks later she was gone.
+I can’t remember her name, but I remember her big smile and that I liked her the minute I saw her.
+I befriended her and thought, “How cruddy would it be to move to a town with pretty much all White people and be the only Black girl in our class??
+Pretty cruddy!”
+I remember people saying, “Her family must have come in with the plant.”
+All I know is that less than two weeks later, she was gone.
 The family left town.

 I also remember comments growing up like “they’re Jewish” in hushed tones and having no idea what that meant.
-(This is long before the Internet folks.)
-I thought, well they look like us, so what’s the problem with being Jewish?
+(This is long before the Internet, folks.)
+I thought, “Well they look like us, so what’s the problem with being Jewish?”
 “Mexicans” don’t look like us, so that I see as a visible difference.
-And, “what the heck does that mean – Jewish?”
-In my adult life I reflected on how cruddy it would have been to be Jewish in my small town.
-There wasn’t a synagogue in town and no ways to stream a service.
+And, “What the heck does that mean – Jewish?”
+In my adult life, I reflected on how cruddy it would have been to be Jewish in my small town.
+There wasn’t a synagogue in town and no way to stream a service.

 COLLEGE YEARS IN THE “BIG” METRO

 My sophomore year in college, I met a really nice man who was Black.
 He was such a good guy and asked me to go to the spring dance with him.
-I remember it NOT BEING an option to go to the dance with him, because he was Black.
-I didn’t have enough gumption to go anyway as I didn’t want to upset “the applecart”.
-What I thought was ironic, is that he, out of the guys I had dated, treated me the most respectfully than any White guy ever had.
+I remember it NOT BEING an option to go to the dance with him because he was Black.
+I didn’t have enough gumption to go anyway as I didn’t want to “upset the applecart.”
+What I thought was ironic was that he, out of the guys I had dated, treated me more respectfully than any White guy ever had.

 MAJOR “AH-HA” MOMENT…

-In my early 20’s, a dear friend of mine shared with me that he was/is gay.
+In my early 20s, a dear friend of mine shared with me that he was/is gay.
 This would have been around 1994, when our culture was MUCH LESS open about homosexuality.
 He was scared to tell his parents, but wanted to tell me and trusted me ‘with his secret’.
-I remember thinking a lot about him when I got home that night and what I most remember is being worried – worried that someone would hurt him, because he’s gay.
+I remember thinking a lot about him when I got home that night, and what I most remember is being worried – worried that someone would hurt him because he was gay.
 I had never felt fear like that before and can’t image living in fear simply because of something I can’t change about myself.